Updated: 30 June 2017

 As the gateway to Wingham, the Cedar Party Creek Bridge forms part of a regional road that connects communities, and provides an important freight route supporting local industry.
 Thanks to everyone who provided valuable feedback on proposed designs for its future replacement.
 You can read about 'next steps' below.

 28 June, 2017: Ron Hartley, Director of Engineering & Infrastructure Services talks to NBN News after the preferred option was adopted by Council.

-- The ageing timber bridge was built in its current form in the early 1960's and is nearing the end of its serviceable life
+- Cedar Party Creek bridge is an ageing timber bridge that was built in its current form in the early 1960's and is nearing the end of its serviceable life

 - We were successful in winning $350,000 from the RestartNSW program in September last year, for investigation, feasibility and design of a replacement bridge